What is a Copyright?

 For more information:

-A good question is, “What is the difference between downloading and file-sharing?”
 When downloading, the file you are receiving is a copy from a server which hosts that file.
-When file-sharing, a file sharing client finds a file from someone’s computer and then uploads that file to you.
+When file-sharing, a file-sharing client finds a file from someone’s computer and then uploads that file to you.
 If a file-sharing program is not configured correctly, it will allow other users access to your files.

 Truman State University complies with the provisions of the Digital Millennium Copyright Act (DMCA).